Skip to main content

 Eligible veterans may be buried in a VA national cemetery at no cost to the family.
 That generally includes the gravesite, opening and closing of the grave, a government headstone or marker, a burial flag, and perpetual care of the grave.
 A spouse and eligible dependents can often be buried there as well.
 Burial in a private cemetery is also possible, with some benefits still available.

-The VA provides a government headstone or grave markerfor an eligible veteran at no cost, whether buried in a national or private cemetery.
-For a veteran buried in a private cemetery with a privately purchased headstone, the VA also offers a bronze medallion to affix to it, denoting the person's veteran status.
+• Headstone, marker, or medallion.
+The VA provides a government headstone or grave marker at no cost.
+For a private grave with a privately purchased headstone, a bronze medallion denoting veteran status is offered instead.

-The VA furnishes a United States burial flag at no cost to drape the casket or accompany the urn of an eligible veteran.
-After the service it is presented to the next of kin as a keepsake.
-A funeral director can usually obtain the flag, or it can be requested at a VA regional office or many post offices.
+• The burial flag.
+The VA furnishes a United States burial flag at no cost to drape the casket or accompany the urn; after the service it is presented to the next of kin as a keepsake.

-Eligible veterans are entitled to military funeral honorsat no cost.
-The core ceremony — required by law — includes folding and presenting the burial flag and the playing of Taps by at least two uniformed members of the armed forces.
-The funeral director typically requests honors on the family's behalf through the relevant branch of service.
+• Military funeral honors.
+Eligible veterans are entitled to military funeral honors at no cost — by law, the folding and presentation of the flag and the playing of Taps by at least two uniformed service members.

 Burial and plot allowances